 Ensure any incoming enquiries on the crisis are routed to the appropriate person and responded to as a priority.

-Create a holding statement to be used for both media and any other inbound enquiries which is short and concise which can be easily updated as the crisis unfolds.
+Create a holding statement to be used for both media and any other inbound enquiries which is short and concise.
+It must be updated as the crisis unfolds.
 Ensure that the holding statement is available on your website and social media channels.

-Ensure that you communicate the situation to your customers and whether they should take any appropriate steps to resolve the problem and provide contact information.
+Ensure that you communicate the situation to your customers.
+You should tell them whether they need to take any appropriate steps to resolve the problem.
+Provide contact information.

 Create and question and answer document template and ensure that it includes every possible question you might receive with a response.
 Be sure to update this with new information as required.

-Of course, this is by no means an exhaustive list of actions to employ should a crisis occur, but the aim is to get you thinking on how you might prepare (if you haven’t already) and what you need to consider.
+Of course, this is by no means an exhaustive list of crisis communications actions to employ should the worse occur.
+Its aim is to get you thinking on how you might prepare (if you haven’t already) and what you need to consider.
 Good luck and I truly hope the worse doesn’t happen but remember being prepared is the holy grail in crisis communications.